clrql/name-correction/README.md

     for (const incorrectComponent of incorrectNameComponents) {
       let minComponentDistance = Infinity;
       for (const nameComponent of fullNameComponents) {
-        const distance = levenshteinDistance(
+        // Calculate the Levenshtein distance between each component of the incorrect name and each component of the full name. const distance = levenshteinDistance(
           incorrectComponent.toLowerCase(),
           nameComponent.toLowerCase()